 Personal Tutors will:

 Students are free to consult members of staff other than their Personal Tutor or class tutor, such as the School Manager or the Director of Education.
 If students' academic work is being adversely affected by any circumstances, it is vital that they tell the School so, even if they would rather not share the details.
 We will do what we can to help and facilitate students' academic progress.
 The Director of Education is available for consultation by appointment through the School Office.
-She will respect students' confidence and advise on how best to proceed.
-Where required, she will operate as an interface between the School and the Student Counselling Service and other University and extramural support services.
+S/he will respect students' confidence and advise on how best to proceed.
+Where required, s/he will operate as an interface between the School and the Student Counselling Service and other University and extramural support services.
+Presently, the Director of Education is Dr Philip McGowan.

 The University’s Student Charter, its Policy on Equality and Diversity and its Student Anti-bullying and Harassment Policy make reference to working in a learning environment which is free from harassment including discrimination, victimisation and bullying, and expects individuals to treat fellow students, staff and visitors equally and respectfully.
 In line with its regulations the University will take disciplinary action against students who cause distress by comments made about others, whether said or in writing.
 This includes comments written in the public domain, for example on social networking sites.